LindseyB/astro/LAUNCHDARKLY.md

 The application uses LaunchDarkly to control whether the interactive chart wheel visualization is displayed on the full natal chart page.
 This allows for:

-- **Gradual feature rollouts**: Enable the chart wheel for specific users or percentages
+- **Gradual feature rollouts**: Enable the chart wheel for specific IP ranges or percentages
-- **A/B testing**: Compare user engagement with and without the chart wheel
+- **Geographic testing**: Target users from specific regions or networks
 - **Emergency disable**: Quickly turn off the feature if issues arise
-- **User targeting**: Show the feature to specific user segments
+- **IP-based targeting**: Show the feature to users from specific networks or locations

 ## Feature Flag Configuration